Travel along the ancient Tea and Horse Road

 Continue to Shigu village, to see the famous "First Bend", where the Yangtze River is making an abrupt 180 degree turn and flows for several kilometers, parallel to itself towards the north again.
 Take a walking tour through Shigu village before driving to Lijiang.
 The lovely ancient Naxi town of Lijiang is in a fertile valley 2’400 meters above sea level at the foot of the 5’596 meters high Yulong Shan or Jade Dragon Mountain.
 Check-in at the Hotel.

 Day 4: YUNNAN TRAVEL: THE LIJIANG OLD TOWN

 Before the big tourist-influx, you take a stroll through the apparently countless narrow lanes and canals crisscrossing the old town.
-This time of the day, you have the old town of Lijiang almost on your own.
-You also learn more about the secrets of the mystic Naxi-Dongba culture.
+You also learn more about the secrets of the mystic Naxi-Dongba culture from your local guide.

 Lijiang was hit by a devastating earthquake that flattened most of the new town in 1996.
 During the reconstruction, Lijiang came also to the attention of the UESCO, which added Old Town Lijiang to the World Cultural Heritage List in 1997.

 Continue to the wonderful "Black Dragon Pool" Park from where, weather permitting, you will enjoy a spectacular view of the 5'596 Meters high "Jade Dragon Mountain" (Yu Long Shan).